Controller Page Documentation

 Title, speaker and notes

 The title, speaker and notes are optional.
 You can leave them empty if you don't want to use any of them.
-The title is shown at the top of the timer window.
-The speaker is shown at the bottom.
-The field doesn't need to contain the talent name, it can also be used for other information.
+By default, the title is shown at the top of the Viewer Output and the speaker at the bottom.
+The speaker field doesn't need to contain the talent name - it can be used for other information.
+Premium users can customize the output layout to remove either text element or change what it displays.
 The notes are a place to write internal info.
-Notes are never shown to the speaker, but they can be displayed on the agenda and moderator pages.
+Premium users can display notes on the agenda or moderator page via element settings, or show them on the Viewer by adding a text element with the $CURRENT_NOTES placeholder.
+See Text Element Placeholders for details.

 Wrap-up times and actions